-4. People will faire la bise to say hi, or give you cheek kisses.
+4. People will faire la bise to say hi, which means they’ll give you cheek kisses.

 When it comes to culture shock in France, this is one of the big ones.
 Bisous for everyone!
 Let me say this upfront — NEVER hug a French person to say hi.
 They don’t hug, they’ll just lean in and give you a cheek tap on either side to greet you, say hi and bye.
 Normal.
 Get used to doing this with friends, acquaintances, family members and even co-workers in some offices.
 You do this every time you see the person!
 It can be a little nerve-wracking for foreigners.

 5. The French are always on vacation.

 Or so it seems.
-When the law requires five weeks of vacation for employees (plus more if you work 39 hours/week), taking 2-3 weeks off all at once during the summer is normal.
+When the law requires five weeks of vacation for all full-time employees (plus more if you work 39 hours/week), taking 2-3 weeks off all at once during the summer is normal.
 Use it or lose it, right?
-The healthy French vacation culture is a happy culture shock moment — when the work/life balance is actually healthy for most people.
+The healthy French vacation culture is a happy culture shock moment — when the work/life balance is respected and cherished.
 The U.S. could learn a few things.

 6. French politeness might catch you off guard.

 7. EVERYONE smokes.

 OK, not everyone smokes.
 That was a slight exaggeration but it may surprise you to see that more people smoke here (especially teenagers) than what you are used to from back home.
 Men and women of all ages seem to smoke everywhere and it’s hard to not have smoke blown in your face at a sidewalk cafe.
 When I see a parent smoking in a car with a kid (or in front of a kid), I cringe and feel bad for the kid who didn’t choose his air quality, but the French don’t seem to care.
 The smoking in in France culture shock is one that still surprises me today.
 It’s a personal one for me because Tom smokes and I HATE IT.
 He only smokes outside, but still, it’s a nasty habit and a hard one to kick.

 8. Stores have different hours than what you’re used to.